egold555/PLU-CS330-Final/README.md

 Orca 2 was the fastest local model to run.

 ### Orca 2 13B
 Orca 2 13B worked very well at this task.
 It was able to give very detailed answers, and was very good at staying on topic.
-I can't tell the difference between Orca 2 7B and Orca 2 13B.
+I can't tell the difference between Orca 2 7B and Orca 2 13B besides 13B being slower.

 ### Openhermes 2.5 mistral 7B
 This model worked, but it did not give bullet points and a summary.
 It just gave a summary of both products which is not exactly what it was asked to do.
 Other than that it worked well.